LucasOliveiraS/LucasOliveiraS/README.md

 - Blockchain
 - Privacy

-### 🔭 Side projects I'm working on:
+### 🔭 Side project I'm working on:
-(updated at 2020-07-17)

-- Neo4j OGM boilerplate
-- Ethereum Dapp
+- Hipster Projects

 ### 📫 How to reach me: